microsoft/CosmosDB_Multi-Tenant/README.md

 Select **Save** again to complete the operation.
 You will see how **fast** you can increase the throughput capacity.

+**Tip:**
+If you get a warning that it will take sometime to add, then wait for few minutes.
+Just click 'Overview' or another option and come back to refresh the screen.

-Keep Autoscale option and set the Max RU/s to 11000 units.
+There is an important factor to set the Max RU/s to 11000 units.
 Every physical partition has 10k RU capacity.
-By increasing the capacity to more than 10k will give you two physical partitions to store the data with better speed.
+By increasing the capacity to more than 10k will give you two physical partitions to write the data faster.
+You can apply the same logic and increase the capacity to higher amount based on the write needs.
+Don't forget to scale back otherwise you will get a big bill. **So Cosmos DB is not expensive but the human factor is!!**

-You would not see any throttling because we have higher throughput the required for the write operations.
+You would not see any throttling because we have higher throughput than the required for the write operations.

 #### Best Practice:
 Throttling is **NOT** bad.
-It will put it in the queue for the next second.
-It is better to build applications with a retry logic.
-This is critical for SaaS applications.
+If your requests reaches the limit then it will put them in the queue and send the details in the header regarding how long you need to wait to retry.
+It is better to build applications with a retry logic based on the wait time. **This is critical for SaaS applications.**